Aug 19, 2010

 SARAH ROGERSON: That is correct.

-JERRY COYNE: Yeah, there's a Red Sox—Yankees game.
+JERRY COYNE: Yeah, it was a Red Sox-Yankees game.
 I wasn't gonna miss that.
-And, every once in a while I would rub my head, I mean, throughout this whole gestation of this thing, just to check on it.
-And during the game, when I rub my head, I felt something coming out of the lump.
+And every once in a while I would rub my head, I mean, throughout this whole gestation of this thing just to check on it.
+And during the game, when I rubbed my head, I felt something coming out of the lump.

 ROBERT: So was this a little distracting?

-SARAH ROGERSON: Uh, yeah.
-A foul ball came up where we were sitting and it hit in one of those wooden seats at Fenway and we narrowly escaped getting hit.
-Because we really weren't paying much attention to the game at all.
+SARAH ROGERSON: Yeah.
+A foul ball came up where we were sitting, and it hit in one of those wooden seats at Fenway.
+And we narrowly escaped getting hit because we really weren't paying much attention to the game at all.

-ROBERT: So it started at the game and then it went on?
+ROBERT: It started at the game, and then it went on?

 JERRY COYNE: It started at the game and then continued on until the evening.

-JERRY COYNE: It's a little bit more risqué than that!
+JERRY COYNE: It was a bit more risque than that.

 SARAH ROGERSON: [laughs]

-JERRY COYNE: We gotta find it.
-I turned on the light, and there it was on the pillow and it was horrifying.
+JERRY COYNE: We gotta find it. [laughs] I turned on the light, and there it was on the pillow.
+And it was horrifying.

 ROBERT: What did it look like?
 Is it a wiggly little wormy thing?